natashiblie/is-london-rainy/README.md

 ## Installation

-To run this project, ensure you have Python installed.
-Install the necessary packages with:
+To run this project, ensure the following:
+1. Python is installed.
+2. Clone the repository.
+3. Install required Python packages using the following code in terminal

 ```bash
 pip install -r requirements.txt